ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 ## Building via Maven ##

+1. Ensure your maven version is >= 3.6.0, excluding 3.6.1 as that version has a bug
+1. Double check that your maven is the correct version by running `mvn -v` in a new command window.
+Older versions will give you very hard to diagnose build errors
 1. From the command line, navigate to the `build` directory in the IBEX code (one directory under the root, which should be ibex_gui).
 1. Run the build.bat file
 1. Wait for a few minutes while it builds